erred/w/src/blog/2019-10-08-traefik-v2-kubernetescrd-tls.md

---- title
-traefik v2 kubernetescrd tls
---- description
+---
-tls certs with traefik v2
+description: tls certs with traefik v2
+title: traefik v2 kubernetescrd tls
---- main
+---
 so,
 because it wasn't entirely obvious to me, tls certs are managed by *certResolvers*,